 Children who have a high IQ, measurable or not, on the ‘Gifted&Talented’ register at school yes or not, when having OE that the intensity increases with the increasing IQ.
 Therefore if you suspect your child has OE and/or (more)able it is advisable to read on.

 This website uses the term (more)able or high-able and not the word ‘gifted’ because it can carry negative connotations for some (see below*).
-Although if parents and teachers wish to find relevant information on this topic on the Internet, for example, the word ‘gifted’ is most frequently used in the academic world and therefore will most likely to yield search results.
+Although if parents and teachers wish to find relevant information on this topic on the Internet, for example, the word ‘gifted’ is most frequently used in the academic world and therefore will most likely yield search results.

 What about the word ‘gifted’?

 *The word ‘gifted’ could imply that some children HAVE more ‘gifts’ than others whereas it is important to stress that all children possess their own set of unique gifts.
-What is being called into question by the use of the term ‘gifted’ is not the number of gifts a particular child possesses but the nature of these gifts and how it affects their ability to interact with the world around them.
+What is being called into question by using the term ‘gifted’ is not the number of gifts a particular child possesses but the nature of these gifts and how it affects their ability to interact with the world around them.

-To further complicate matters, although the government has withdrawn much of its funding for pupils on the ‘Gifted & Talented’ register, schools are still expected to implement ‘Gifted and Talented’ policy; an alarming thought considering the great strain schools are already under.
+To further complicate matters, although the government has withdrawn much of its funding for pupils on the ‘Gifted & Talented’ register, schools are still expected to implement the ‘Gifted and Talented’ policy; an alarming thought considering the great strain schools are already under.

 Elitist?